 By train

-Amtrak now allows some pets on select trains and service animals are allowed on all lines.
+Amtrak now allows some pets on select trains (generally with some weight limits) and service animals are allowed on all lines.
 Some smaller U.S. railroad companies may permit animals on board.
 Many trains in European countries allow pets.
 Generally, it's the passengers' responsibility to feed and exercise their pets at station stops.